 180 Degree Rule – Understand it or DIE!

-You might here on set a DP or camera guy discuss the 180 Degree Rule and say:
+You might hear on set a DP or camera guy to discuss the 180 Degree Rule and say:

 “You can’t put the camera there, you’ll cross the line”